babycastles/autohotkey/README.md

 0. Click **Clone or download** on this repo and choose **Download ZIP**
 0. Unzip the contents by right-clicking the downloaded zip and selecting **Extract All...**
-0. Move the contents of the folder into the folder of your game
+0. Move the contents of the unzipped folder into the folder of your game
-0. Modify runner.ahk to fit your particular needs ([see the Building your script section ](#building-your-script)
+0. Modify runner.ahk to fit your particular needs [(see the Building your script section)](#building-your-script)

 ### If you want your game/autohotkey script to run on startup (you probably do!), then do this...
 0. Press the Windows logo key  **+ R**, type `shell:startup`, then select OK.
 The startup folder opens.